These Shared Bedroom Ideas for Small Rooms Double Up on Storage and Style

 This beach house guest room is little, but clever small shared bedroom ideas make it feel spacious.
 Use light and bright colors when putting together a shared room where guests will stay.
 A neutral palette will please any guest, and the refreshing natural light makes spaces appear larger.

 Inset bunk beds for small rooms can really save floor space.
-This fun setup is built directly into the wall, allowing for a double desk and a window seat to fit in the room.
-While it may be a hefty makeover, the end result is totally worth it.
+This functional setup is built directly into the wall, allowing for a double desk and a window seat to fit in the room.
+While adding built-ins may be a hefty makeover, the end result is totally worth it.